Possible candidates to become Japan's next prime minister

 FUMIO KISHIDA, 64

-A former foreign minister, Kishida had been considered the likely heir of Shinzo Abe, who resigned last September, but the low-key lawmaker from Hiroshima typically ranks low in voter surveys.
+A former foreign minister, Kishida had been considered the likely heir of Shinzo Abe, who resigned last September, but the softly-spoken lawmaker from Hiroshima ranks low in voter surveys.
 He came in second in a party leadership vote last year.

 Kishida hails from one of the LDP's more dovish factions and is seen as lukewarm about revising the pacifist constitution.

-Announcing his candidacy, Kishida called for reducing income disparities and pledged support to the economically vulnerable, such as workers in non-regular employment and women, in contrast with Suga, who has stressed self-reliance.
+Kishida, the first LDP member to announce his candidacy, called for reducing income disparities and pledged support to the economically vulnerable, such as workers in non-regular employment and women, in contrast with Suga, who has stressed self-reliance.

+Japan should strive for a new form of capitalism to reduce income disparity that has worsened under the coronavirus pandemic, Kishida told a news conference laying out his economic policy on Wednesday.

-This week, Kishida said an economic stimulus package worth "tens of trillions of yen" was needed to combat the coronavirus.
-He also said Japan must maintain ultra-low interest rates to support the pandemic-hit economy.
+He repeated an earlier call for an economic stimulus package worth "tens of trillions of yen" to combat the coronavirus, and said that he would leave the national sales tax untouched at 10% for the time being.

 He has said he was running to show the LDP "listens to the people and offers broad choices, and to protect our nation's democracy", a comment seen as criticism of Suga's governing style.